get-convex/claude-at-home/README.md

 ```

 Next, we need to set up auth with Clerk.
 First, create a new Clerk
+project, and only enable Google sign-in.
+This is a bit finicky: I
-project.
-I've set this up by creating _two_ Clerk projects, one for
+ended up needing to create _two_ Clerk projects, one for dev and one
-dev and one for prod.
-(Adding a production deployment for a Clerk project
+for prod.
+This is because adding a production deployment for a Clerk
-requires a domain!)
+project requires a domain.
+But, for now, just create a single project.

 Follow the instructions in https://docs.convex.dev/auth/clerk, creating
 a JWT template, and setting the Issuer URL as an environment variable.